DenizGurc/SQL--DataStudio-Dashboard---San-Fran-Bikeshare/README.md

-# Sentiment Analysis regarding School Shootings in the US
+# Building a dashboard in Google data studio using SQL

 This project is based on Big Query Google Data about Bike Sharing in San Francisco.
 A dahboard has been build within Googe Data Studio utilizing SQL queries in order to understand more about